eppenga/GoldStar-Binance/README.md

 **How to install**

 1) Install 'PHP Binance API from JaggedSoft', please see: https://github.com/jaggedsoft/php-binance-api
-2) Install 'GoldStar Trading Bot' (this application)
+2) Install 'GoldStar Trading Bot' in the same folder (this application)
 3) Copy config.example.php to config.php and modify
+4) Optionally download Lynx or another commandline browser (please see below)

 **Using GoldStar as a signalbot**